ProMeText/Aquilign/README.md

 - 🧩 **Collation-ready architecture** (stemmatology support in development)
 - 📚 Optimized for **premodern and historical corpora**

-AQUILIGN builds on a fork of [Bertalign](https://github.com/bfsujason/bertalign), customized for historical languages and alignment evaluation.
+XXX builds on a fork of [Bertalign](https://github.com/bfsujason/bertalign), customized for historical languages and alignment evaluation.

 ---